MolSSI-Education/cpp_programming/02-02-cpp-first-program.md

 ~~~
 {: .output}

-You will notice that it does not put a newline afterwards, causing it to be
+You will notice that it does not put a newline afterwards (as Python does),
-on the same line as your prompt.
+causing it to be on the same line as your prompt.

 The solution to this is to place and endline character after the `Hello,
 world!`.
 There are several different ways to do this, but we will stick with
-using `std::endl` from the standard library.
+using `std::endl` (for *endline*) from the standard library.

 ~~~
-// hello_world.cpp

 #include <iostream>

 int main(void)